Abatement

 A beneficiary is a person or organisation you name in your will to receive assets, money, or property from your estate after you die.

-The [Beneficiary](/glossary/beneficiary) Witness Rule is a legal principle under Section 15 of the Wills Act 1837 that voids any gift to a person (or their spouse) who witnesses a will, though the will remains valid.
+The Beneficiary Witness Rule is a legal principle under Section 15 of the Wills Act 1837 that voids any gift to a person who witnesses the will.

 Bereavement Support Payment is a government benefit that provides a lump sum and monthly payments for up to 18 months to help with costs after your spouse or partner dies.

-Best interests is the legal principle under the Mental Capacity Act 2005 that decisions made on behalf of someone who lacks mental capacity must genuinely benefit them and respect their wishes and values.
+Best interests is the legal principle that decisions made on behalf of someone who lacks mental capacity must genuinely benefit them and respect their wishes.

 Bitcoin is digital currency that operates independently of banks or governments, secured by cryptography and recorded on a public ledger called the blockchain.